sheldonldev/ds-ai-ml/my-notes/project-process.md

         - go out and get it
         - someone will provide

-- Exploratory data analysis
+- Exploratory data analysis (EDA)
     - if the data that you have is suitable for ansering the question. (enough data? missing values? need to collect more data? ...)
     - start to develop a sketch of the solution to get a sense of kinda what it'll look like. (formal modeling, statistical testing...)
     - test with different dataset

 May need repeating above.

 - Formal Modeling
     - specifically write down what questions you're asking, what parameters you're trying to estimate.